clpo13/vinnie/README.md

 ninja && ninja install
 ```

 You can also call `ninja test` in the build directory to run the unit tests.

-If you'd like to build the API documentation, install [Doxygen](http://www.doxygen.org/) and run `doxygen` in the same directory as this project's `Doxyfile`.
+If you'd like to build the API documentation, install Doxygen and Graphviz and run `doxygen` in the same directory as this project's `Doxyfile`.

 ## Usage

 Simply run `vinnie <VIN>` where VIN is a 17-digit Vehicle Identification Number.
+The program will tell you if it's a valid VIN and, if so, print some basic info about the car, such as the model year, manufacturer, region built, and so on.

 ## License